jian-qin/quickly-open-files_vue/README.md

 ## Operation

-- Hold alt and right click on the element to open the vscode file (the nearest component to which the element belongs)
+- Hold alt and click the left/right mouse button on the element to open the vscode file (the nearest component to which the element belongs)

-- Hold ctrl and right click on the page to open the vscode file (the page component of the current route)
+- Hold ctrl and click the left/right mouse button to open the vscode file of the current page (the page component of the current route)

-- Hold shift and right click on the page to broadcast opening this page (notify other clients to open the current page)
+- Hold shift and click the left/right mouse button to broadcast opening this page (notify other clients to open the current page)

-- Hold the keyboard and click the right mouse button multiple times.
-When you release it, open the vscode file of the nth component to which the element belongs/the nth page component of the nested route
+- Hold the keyboard and click the mouse multiple times, and release to open the vscode file of the nth component to which the element belongs/the nth page component of the nested route

 ## API